- Market Review & Recap

-Small-Cap and Mid Cap – both of these markets are currently on macro-sell signals and have failed to hold above both the 50- and 200-dma and stops have now been triggered.
-As we have noted over the last several weeks, these two sectors are more exposed to global economic weakness than their large-cap brethren so caution is advised.
+Small-Cap and Mid Cap – both of these markets are currently on macro-sell signals but have rallied along with the entire market complex.
+Both Mid and Small-caps, failed to hold above the 200-dma and are looking to retest support at the 50-dma.
+These two sectors are more exposed to global economic weakness than their large-cap brethren so caution is advised.
 Take profits and reduce weightings on any rally next week until the backdrop begins to improve.

 Current Position: None

 As noted last week, Emerging Markets pulled back to its 200-dma after breaking above that resistance.
 We did add 1/2 position in EEM to portfolios three weeks ago understanding that in the short-term emerging markets were extremely overbought and likely to correct a bit.
 That corrective action is occurring with some of the overbought condition being reduced.
 With the 50-dma rapidly approaching a cross above the 200-dma, we will add to our position on a breakout of this consolidation process we have been in as of later.

 Major International & Total International shares are extremely overbought but DID finally break above their respective 200-dma’s on hope the worst of the global economic slowdown is now behind them.
 Keep stops tight on existing positions, but no rush here to add new exposure.
 However, a pullback to support, and/or a bullish crossover of the 50-dma, and we will add exposure to our portfolios.